mduong1/Graffit-ID-CNN/README.md

 ## Objective
 Using Keras library utilities, apply transfer learning via pre-trained VGG16 convolutional Neural Network model to classify artwork from 16 graffiti artists.
-Train a model that predicts the artist based on unseen sample graffiti artworks.
+Train a model that predicts the artist based on unseen graffiti samples.

 ## Methodology
 The 4 main steps of this project were: